-Make sure you understand the safety guidelines for working with ladders to avoid those mistakes and mishaps that can cause injury or worse.
+Make sure you understand these safety guidelines for working with ladders to avoid those mistakes and mishaps that can cause injury or worse.

-Ladders are a common tool on a jobsite or in the workplace, so it’s no wonder they account for a high number of falling injuries and death.
+Ladders are an ordinary tool on a job site or in the workplace, so it’s no wonder they account for a high number of fall injuries and death.
 Misuse of ladders ranks as one of OSHA’s top 10 violations every year, and hundreds of workers are injured every day from ladder-related incidents.
-Following safety guidelines for working with ladders is important to keep ladder-related injuries and deaths from occurring in the first place.
+Following safety guidelines for working with ladders is key to keeping ladder-related injuries and deaths from occurring in the first place.

 Safety Guidelines for Working With Ladders

 It’s easy to misuse a ladder, and it might not be immediately clear how such misuse could be dangerous.
-However, safety guidelines for ladder use were created for a reason—basically, any ladder use that falls outside of safety guidelines has resulted in injuries in the past.
+Following these basic safety guidelines for working with ladders will deter any injuries:

-- Use the right type of ladder for the job, and only use ladders as they were intended.
+- Use the correct type of ladder for the job, and only use ladders as intended.
 Don’t use ladders as scaffolding, for instance.

-- Follow the information on the ladder’s label and always make sure you’re working within the ladder’s Duty Rating.
+- Follow the information on the ladder’s labels and always make sure you’re working within the ladder’s Duty Rating.